mikeroyal/Kubernetes-Guide/README.md

 [Thanos](https://thanos.io/) is a set of components that can be composed into a highly available metric system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.

-[OpenShift Hive](https://github.com/openshift/hive)is an operator which runs as a service on top of Kubernetes/OpenShift.
+[OpenShift Hive](https://github.com/openshift/hive) is an operator which runs as a service on top of Kubernetes/OpenShift.
 The Hive service can be used to provision and perform initial configuration of OpenShift 4 clusters.

 [Rook](https://rook.io/) is a tool that turns distributed storage systems into self-managing, self-scaling, self-healing storage services.
 It automates the tasks of a storage administrator: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.